tox-dev/tox/docs/example/jenkins.rst

     has been removed.
 Please file an issue if you'd like to see it back.

-If you manage many Jenkins slaves and want to use the latest officially released tox (or latest development version) and want to skip manually installing ``tox`` then substitute the above **Python build step** code with this:
+If you manage many Jenkins agents and want to use the latest officially released tox (or latest development version) and want to skip manually installing ``tox`` then substitute the above **Python build step** code with this: